Podcast

 A podcast is a program made available in digital format for download over the Internet.
-Typically, a podcast is an episodic series of digital audio files that users can download to a personal device or stream to listen to at a time of their choosing.
-Podcasts are primarily an audio medium, but some distribute in video, either as primary content included in the feed, or as an external supplement to audio; popularised in recent years by video platform YouTube.
-In 2025, Bloomberg reported that a billion people are watching podcasts on YouTube every month.
+Podcasts are primarily an audio medium, which is reflected in the term itself, a portmanteau of "iPod" and "broadcast" coined in 2004.
+The term used to refer to an episodic series of digital audio files that users can download to a personal device or stream to listen to at a time of their choosing.
+In the mid-2020s, however, video podcasts, either as primary content included in the feed, or as an external supplement to audio, have been popularized.
+In 2025, Bloomberg reported that a billion people were watching podcasts on video platform YouTube every month.
+This can cause issues where the audio-only experience suffers when something is shown to viewers in a manner that is not apparent to audio listeners.

 A podcast series usually features one or more recurring hosts engaged in a discussion about a particular topic or current event.
-Discussion and content within a podcast can range from carefully scripted to completely improvised.
+Podcast content varies widely in structure, ranging from carefully scripted productions to improvised discussions.
 Podcasts combine elaborate and artistic sound production with thematic concerns ranging from scientific research to slice-of-life journalism.
-Many podcast series provide an associated website or page with links and show notes, guest biographies, transcripts, additional resources, commentary, and occasionally a community forum dedicated to discussing the show's content.
+Many podcast series provide an associated website or page with links, and show notes, guest biographies, transcripts, additional resources, commentary, and occasionally a community forum dedicated to discussing the show's content.

 The cost to the consumer is low, and many podcasts are free to download.
 Some podcasts are underwritten by corporations or sponsored, with the inclusion of commercial advertisements.
 In other cases, a podcast could be a business venture supported by some combination of a paid subscription model, advertising or product delivered after sale.
 Because podcast content is often free, podcasting is often classified as a disruptive medium, adverse to the maintenance of traditional revenue models.

 Podcasting is the preparation and distribution of audio or video files using RSS feeds to the devices of subscribed users.
 A podcaster normally buys this service from a podcast hosting company such as SoundCloud or Libsyn.
-Hosting companies then distribute these media files to podcast directories and streaming services, such as Apple and Spotify, which users can listen to on their smartphones or digital music and multimedia players.
+Hosting companies then distribute these media files to podcast directories and streaming services, such as Apple, Spotify, and YouTube, which users can listen to and watch on their smartphones or digital music and multimedia players or smart televisions.

-As of June 2024, there are at least 3,369,942 podcasts and 199,483,500 episodes.
+As of 2024, there were over three million podcasts totaling nearly 200 million episodes.